 The Cons – This method requires diligent niche research and understanding what is trending around you.
 It’s not only about the designs, but the context also has to be relevant and appealing to the buyers.
 For that to happen, paid advertising is crucial as it brings you a targeted audience in a short time, but it can be a costly business.

 Benny Hsu, who makes $100,000 selling T-shirts on Facebook claimed that he spent over $50K in Facebook ads alone.

 Online advertising isn’t for the faint-hearted and you clearly need to know what you are doing – what niche and what design sells – before mapping out the campaign.
 Anyway, if you are still interested in this route, here are some popular platforms to check out.

 In the affiliate marketing model, you are not actually selling, but promoting T-shirts made by others.
 Earnings are based on sales commissions that usually range between 7% to 15%.
 What you need to do is to create a blog, partner with affiliate programs and drive visitors to the merchant’s site for them to complete their purchase.

 The Pros – Creating a blog is easy and cheap – there’s no need to scout for designers or set up an online store, so that keeps your overhead to the most minimum.
-It’s an ideal make-money online model for anyone who have the passion for all-things T-shirts, be it the creative side (think funny, sports and geeky) or the business side (think about printing platforms) of things.
+It’s an ideal make-money-online model for anyone who has the passion for all-things T-shirts, be it the creative side (think funny, sports and geeky) or the business side (think about printing platforms) of things.

 Most programs have fine prints that will walk you through the signup process.
 To search for them, simply go to Google and enter “T-shirts affiliate programs” or search under affiliate networks.
 Here’s a list that I’ve compiled for you.